Epidaurus Limera

+Archaeology

 The ruins of Epidaurus are situated at the spot now called Palaia Monemvasia (Old Monemvasia).
 William Martin Leake, who visited in the 19th century wrote that the walls, both of the acropolis and town, were traceable all round; and in some places, particularly towards the sea, they remained to more than half their original height.
 The town formed a sort of semicircle on the southern side of the citadel.
 The towers were some of the smallest he had ever seen in Hellenic fortresses; the faces 10 ft, the flanks twelve (4 m): the whole circumference of the place was less than 3/4 mi.
 The town was divided into two separate parts by a wall; thus making, with the citadel, three interior divisions.
 On the acropolis there was a level space, which was separated from the remaining part of it by a little insulated rock, excavated for the foundations of a wall.
 Leake took this platform to have been the position of the temple of Athena.
 On the site of the lower town, towards the sea front, there were two terrace walls, one of which was a perfect specimen of the second order of Hellenic masonry.
 Upon these terraces may have stood the temples of Aphrodite and Asclepius.
 There were, likewise, some remains of a modern town within the ancient enclosure; namely, houses, churches, and a tower of the lower ages.
 The harbour of Zeus Soter had entirely disappeared, but this is not surprising, as it must have been artificial; but there are two harbours, one at either extremity of the bay, the northern called that of Kremídhi, and the southern that of Monemvasia.